 How do I deploy my Swagger documentation to a production environment?

-You can deploy your Swagger documentation by including the public/api-docs directory in your production build.
-If you’re using a platform like Heroku, you can add a post-build script to your package.json file to run your tests and generate the Swagger documentation during the build process.
+directory in your production build.
+If you’re using a platform like Heroku, you can add a post-build script to your package.json

 Loves to work in Ruby on Rails, and currently works as Software Engineer at SoluteLabs.
 Shares his journey of learning at his blog parthtalks and at medium.